 Trinity River Levee System Reaccreditation

-Because HNTB and its partners carefully documented the process, other cities that receive unacceptable flood-plain ratings from the Corps now have a proven process to emulate.
+HNTB and partners saved 17,000 acres of prime real estate in downtown Dallas from being reclassified as residing within a 100-year flood plain.
+Due to the partnership and documentation here, other cities that receive unacceptable flood-plain ratings from the Corps now have a proven process to emulate for positive outcomes.